filthz/fact-worker-public/README.md

 see https://www.fact0rn.io/ for blockchain details.

 Miner requires a username / password pair.
 Join discord: [[[https://discord.gg/EmGrDnbH](https://discord.gg/JU7Gzc587w)] and send <b>Förster</b> (Bot) a DM.
 It will guide you through the registration.
 You need a fact0rn wallet address prior to the registration.

+<h2>How many workers should I connect?</h2>
+If you have more than 30 CPU and a 4000 series GPU it makes sense to run a full cluster instead of single workers.
+In this case send a DM to fact-dog-millionaire on the discord server (or any other developers that are online)

 <h2>Installation:</h2>